sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/140 - remove-header.md

 These elements are not recognized as "repeating":

 - Elements that change their alignment on alternate pages (for example, page numbers aligned alternately left and right, as in a book)
 - A repeating element that is missing from even one page (for example, from an intentionally blank page).
-To filter out end pages that lack a repeating element, use the Page Range preprocessor to define an End Page parameter.

 Parameters
 ====